 Yes, I’ll be honest, the girly, pink pins are flooding the market.
 I crave seeing some more, how do I say it without being offensive to someone, ah heck – whatever, there’s probably only 5 people reading after partying on New Year’s Eve….masculine pins?
 So, until then I’ll try and do a mix of both.
 Maybe more finance & professionals will jump on board and start a movement.
 Let’s get some green, blues and plain text out there!

 Overall, I do think Tailwind Tribes is going to be a big deal in the future.
 Do you want to be figuring that out later, or be one of the first wave in?
 If I managed to figured it out enough to start a tribe, you can too!

-Speaking of which, you can join the tribe I created (just last night so, it’s pretty naked) by clicking right here <– click on the word here (disclaimer: apparently, I get a $15 credit in Tailwind tribes if you sign up. #NoPressure #NoWorries).
+Speaking of which, you can join the Tailwind by clicking right here <– click on the word here (disclaimer: this is my affiliate link.
+If you sign up, I get a small commission. #NoPressure #NoWorries).

-If you are already in a tribe, I’d love to here how that’s going.
-And also join!
-Post the link below!
+If you are already using Tailwind or in tribes, I’d love to here how that’s going.
+And also join your tribe!
 I hope to see the rest of you later – let’s get on the Tailwind Tribes bandwagon!